wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 smaller islands for a few days at a time, so the fitness equilibrium remains a theoretical construct.
-More likely, however, is that fine-scale competition, density-dependent habitat selection, and forage depletion drives individuals to peridiodically swim between islands.
+More likely, however, is that fine-scale competition, density-dependent habitat selection, and forage depletion drives individuals to periodically swim between islands.
 Given the presumed low density of coyotes on Fogo Island and the minimal risk they pose, predation risk does not appear to be a major driver of swimming.

 <!-- QW: changed it a bit - how is this?